llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           no-ops.
         * OpenACC 3.1 is unclear about handling of null pointers.
           Clacc produces a runtime error in that case.
-        * `acc_memcpy_d2d` is not yet easily usable because Clacc does not yet support OpenACC routines to retrieve device numbers.
-          As a temporary workaround, OpenMP routines like `omp_get_default_device` and `omp_get_initial_device` can
-          instead be called to retrieve device numbers.

 See the section "OpenACC Runtime" in `README-OpenACC-design.md` for further design details.